Colorectal polyp

 A colorectal polyp is a polyp (fleshy growth) occurring on the lining of the colon or rectum.
 Untreated colorectal polyps can develop into colorectal cancer.

 Colorectal polyps are often classified by their behaviour (i.e. benign vs. malignant) or cause (e.g. as a consequence of inflammatory bowel disease).
 They may be benign (e.g. hyperplastic polyp), pre-malignant (e.g. tubular adenoma) or malignant (e.g. colorectal adenocarcinoma).

 Signs and symptoms

 Colorectal polyps are not usually associated with symptoms.
 When they occur, symptoms include bloody stools; changes in frequency or consistency of stools (such as a week or more of constipation or diarrhoea); and fatigue arising from blood loss.
 Anemia arising from iron deficiency can also present due to chronic blood loss, even in the absence of bloody stools.
 Another symptom may be an increased mucus production especially those involving villous adenomas.
-Copious production of mucous causes loss of potassium that can occasionally result in symptomatic hypokalemia.
+Copious production of mucus causes loss of potassium that can occasionally result in symptomatic hypokalemia.
 Occasionally, if a polyp is big enough to cause a bowel obstruction, there may be nausea, vomiting and severe constipation.